| Comment: Outcomes and visions Ilora Finlay

 Why on earth would anyone study cremation?
 To many people, it suggests the mere study of ‘dead people’ yet in examining developments up to the past decade, some of my subjects – and the cultural values they embrace – are very much alive.
 It takes a while for this irony to register; although sociologists, anthropologists and historians have long gained insight into a society through understanding its death rituals.

-Daniel Azoulay, Susan Brajtman, Malka Yehezkel, Ruth Shahal-Gassner and Aaron Cohen
+| When the family demands the discontinuation of morphine Daniel Azoulay, Susan Brajtman, Malka Yehezkel, Ruth Shahal-Gassner and Aaron Cohen

 pp 138-140